-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

-It is very important that your doctor check your progress at regular visits to make sure the medicine is working properly and to check for any unwanted effects.
+It is very important that your doctor check your or your child's progress at regular visits to make sure the medicine is working properly and to decide if you should continue to use it.
+Blood tests may be needed to check for any unwanted effects.

 Dexmethylphenidate may cause serious heart or blood vessel problems.
 This may be more likely to occur in patients who have a family history of heart disease.
-Check with your doctor right away if you have chest pain, trouble breathing, or fainting while taking this medicine.
+Check with your doctor right away if you have chest pain, trouble breathing, or fainting while using this medicine.

 A need to increase the dose to receive the same effects.